tobincooney/site/notes/archive.md

 # tree
 - current
 	- darkroom film photo #12th
+		- [ ] make a big single image of a table of a bunch of scans, and have it link to the folder of all the individual images
 	- gourdboat

 - 2021